technotic/actions-playground/README.md

 The end goal is to generate something like the following based on:
 * Github commit history and tags
+** What release versions are there, what commits => changes done grouped by story, by whom, when
 * Rally
+** What were the related stories and features - links to these
 * Jenkins
+** When was it built - link to release build

+How to get:
+* checkmark link - from jenkins output?
+* sonar link - from jenkins output?
+* test reports - from jenkins output?
+* CR - needs to be added manually?
+* link to artifact

 Can we include this in the release tag?